Our Service & Limitations

 However, there are limitations to the service we offer.

 It is also important to note that a patient’s regular GP will also have complete access to their medical history, and be more familiar with the patient.
 Our doctors do not have access to a patient’s medical history.
+However, they can access a patient’s Summary Care Record with permission from the patient.

-Our consultation facility requires that patients disclose their medical history to our doctors; so, provided the patient provides accurate and truthful information, our doctors will be able to develop an idea of a patient’s medical profile.
+Our consultation facility requires that patients disclose their medical history to our doctors; so, provided the patient provides accurate and truthful information, our doctors will be able to develop an understanding of a patient’s medical profile.
 However, patients should not consider this an equal substitute to seeing a doctor in person, who knows them and is familiar with their medical profile.

 We would therefore always recommend that patients have an in-person consultation with their regular doctor or specialist if they are able to.